SumanKar-Rudra/Git-Scraper/README.md

 ### Git-Scraper
-## It allows you to search sensitive credentials (Based on your keyward file) in Git repositories and create a HTML report
+## It allows you to search sensitive credentials (Based on your keyword file) in Git repositories and create a HTML report

-### A multithreaded Git credential scraping tool......
+### A multithreaded Git credential scraping tool.
 ### Tested on GitHub,GitLab and gerrit

 ### Contributing